-One of the most innate drives a parent has is to feed our babies.
+One of the most innate drives a parent has is to feed our young.
 After all, food is one of the most basic of all needs, it’s no wonder we worry if our little one is getting enough!
 Getting optimal nutrition is very important for a growing mind and body.
 This article will inform you of the basic toddler nutrition elements you should know about.

 Nutrition Needs for Toddlers Age 1-3 Years